tori938/tori938/README.md

 • Database: PostgreSQL

 Currently: \
-📝 learning Docker \
+📝 learning AB-Testing \
-🤔 brushing up on Excel, ML with Python \
+🤔 brushing up on Excel, Math with ML \
 📖 reading _Martian Chronicles_ by R. Bradbury \
-📺 watching _Person of Interest_
+📺 watching _The Good Wife_

 <!--
 **tori938/tori938** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.